Your job in the charity sector

 Getting into the charity sector

 These transferable skills will hold you in good stead when applying for roles in public relations, online content management, financial management, administration, and bookkeeping.
-There are diverse roles available in the third sector.
+There are diverse positions available in the third sector.

 If you have the time and money to volunteer with your target organization, consider getting your foot in the door by becoming a volunteer.
-This is an ideal way to learn about how the organisation is run and about what they need done, as well as what skillsets and personality traits they value.
+Volunteering is an ideal way to learn about how the organisation is run and about what they need to be done, as well as what skill sets and personality traits they value.
 You may also have opportunities to network and get your CV in front of hiring managers.

 Approach your favourite charity and ask them how to volunteer or look online for opportunities.
-There are websites dedicated to helping wannabe volunteers, such as the National Council for Voluntary Organisations at www.ncvo-vol.org.uk, Do It at www.do-it.org.uk, and Volunteering England at www.volunteering.org.uk.
+There are websites dedicated to helping wannabe volunteers, such as the National Council for Voluntary Organisations (ncvo-vol.org.uk), Do It (do-it.org.uk), and Volunteering England (volunteering.org.uk).

 Participate in Fund Raising